VikramVasudevan/mongo-crud-app/README.md

 # Mongo CRUD App

-This application is used to maintain data in a mongo DB.
+This application has been developed by Ekahaa Solutions and is used to maintain data in a mongo DB.

 It has pre-built screens that help perform CRUD operations on the Mongo DB.